Written by: Corey Janoff

 Your income is the linchpin to all this stuff working.
 Without income, you can't pay off debt, you can't save for retirement, can't put food on the table, or have a roof over your head.
 You need income to make your world revolve.
 Without income, you'll probably get stuck between a rock and a hard place.

-As a doctor, the most significant risk of losing your ability to work and earn an income is an illness or injury.
+As a doctor, the most significant risk of losing your ability to work and earn an income is an untimely illness or injury.
 Get an own-occupation physician disability insurance policy that protects your income if you cannot perform your medical specialty's specific job duties.

 You need it.
 You should already have it by now.
-If you have health issues, there may be some policies available through your residency or fellowship program with minimal medical underwriting (but you'll need to act quickly if you have already graduated).
+If you have health issues, there may be some policies available through your residency or fellowship program with minimal medical underwriting (but you'll need to act quickly if you have recently graduated).

 The bottom line, get a healthy amount of disability insurance to protect your attending income, so you can achieve financial success even if you can't practice medicine one day.